Cash transfer: Unconditional cash transfers

-Impacts on health
+Impacts

+Health

 The first comprehensive systematic review of the health impact of unconditional cash transfers included 21 studies, of which 16 were randomized controlled trials.
 It found that unconditional cash transfers may not improve health services use.
 However, they lead to a large, clinically meaningful reduction in the likelihood of being sick by an estimated 27%.
 Unconditional cash transfers may also improve food security and dietary diversity.
 Children in recipient families are more likely to attend school, and the cash transfers may increase money spent on health care.
 An update of this landmark review from 2022 confirmed these findings, plus concluded that there is now sufficient evidence that such cash transfers also reduce the likelihood of recipients living in extreme poverty.
 The present study concluded that cash along with ECD activities have positive impact on child development in Bangladesh.

-Impacts on subjective wellbeing
+Wellbeing and mental health

 In 2022, a systematic review and meta-analysis of 45 studies examined the impact of cash transfers on self-reported subjective wellbeing and mental health outcomes, covering a sample of 116,999 individuals.
 After an average follow-up time of two years, the study found that cash transfers have a small but statistically significant positive effect on both subjective wellbeing and mental health among recipients.
 The value of the cash transfer, both relative to previous income and in absolute terms, is a strong predictor of the effect size.